debezium/debezium-examples/example/demo/README.md

 ## Launching UI

-Lanuch all the required component
+Launch all the required component

 ```shell
 # Start the required topology as defined in https://debezium.io/docs/tutorial/